lyft/cartography/README.md

   - What are the backup policies for my datastores?
 - Battle-tested in production by [many companies](#who-uses-cartography).
 - Straightforward to extend with your own custom plugins.
-- Provides a useful data-plane that you can build CSPM applications on top of.
+- Provides a useful data-plane that you can build automation and CSPM (Cloud Security Posture Management) applications on top of.

 ### What Cartography is not
 - A near-real time capability.
   - Cartography is not designed for very fast updates.
 Cartography writes to the database in a batches (not streamed).
   - Cartography is also limited by how most upstream sources only provide APIs to retrieve assets in a batched manner.
 - By itself, Cartography does not capture data changes over time.
-  - Although we do include a [drift detection](docs/root/usage/drift-detect.md) feature.
+  - Although we do include a [drift detection](https://lyft.github.io/cartography/usage/drift-detect.html) feature.
   - It's also possible to implement other processes in your Cartography installation to make this happen.